-The first site opened February 21, 2007.
+The first site opened on February 21, 2007.
 DNP, Inc. proudly displayed a poster at the First National Conference on The Doctor of Nursing Practice: Meanings and Models, Annapolis, Maryland, March 28-30, 2007.
 This conference was sponsored by Drexel University.
 We also presented at the Sigma Theta Tau 39th Biennial Conference, Baltimore, Maryland, November 2-7, 2007.
 By December 2007, the site was modified to allow for greater flexibility to meet the needs of the members registered on the site.
-Annual national conferences are an on-going contribution to the discipline along with multiple services as can be found on this web site.
+Annual national conferences are an ongoing contribution to the discipline along with multiple services as can be found on this website.

 For a complete history of national and regional DNP conferences, click here.

 The mission of Doctors of Nursing Practice, Inc. is to improve healthcare outcomes by promoting and enhancing the doctoral-prepared nursing professional.

 The organization is dedicated to:

 - Providing accurate and timely information

 - Supporting, developing, and disseminating professional practice innovation

 - Collaborating in a professional manner that demonstrates universal respect for others, honesty, and integrity in communications and,